Careers360 Logo

 In the IELTS speaking test, the candidates must answer three parts.
 Now let us dive deep into the various IELTS speaking parts and understand what is required to successfully complete this section.

-Part - 1: Introduction and questions on familiar topics
+Part - 1: Introduction and Questions on Familiar Topics

 The preliminary part of the IELTS speaking test is the Introduction and questions on familiar topics.
 This section is the building block of the conversation between the examiner and the examinee.
 The examiner receives a first impression of the candidate during part 1 while they answer the queries of the examiner.
 Hence the candidates must express themselves clearly in the first part of the IELTS speaking section.